mzmaili/GSALocalAccess/README.md

 # GSALocalAccess Script
 The **GSALocalAccess script** is designed to enhance the user experience for Global Secure Access (GSA) users by seamlessly managing **Private Access** based on network connectivity.
 This script **automates the enabling and disabling of Private Access** without requiring any user intervention.
 When a user connects to the corporate network, Private Access is automatically disabled, ensuring smooth internal resource access.
 Conversely, upon disconnection from the corporate network, Private Access is automatically reactivated, maintaining secure remote connectivity.

-# What challange does GSALocalAccess solve
+# What challange GSALocalAccess solves
 Global Secure Access (GSA) users need the flexibility to bypass GSA and directly access private applications when connected to the corporate network while still being able to access these applications when working remotely through GSA.
 Enabling or disabling private access on the Global Secure Access client presents a significant challenge due to these varying access needs.
 To resolve this issue, the **GSALocalAccess script** offers a streamlined solution, making it easier to manage private access and ensuring seamless connectivity, whether inside or outside the corporate network.

 # How GSALocalAccess works